Rebudding of the Fig Tree

 Daniel 11:45

 Here, it is unreasonable to imagine that "hour" is merely a figure of speech.
 To signify a short time, it would be enough to say "an hour."
 There would be no need to specify half an hour.
-And it would be ridiculous to say "about" half an hour. ("About the space of half an hour" is a fair rendering of the Greek text.2) Another option would be to understand the expression as a use of familiar units to specify an actual amount of time.
+And it would be ridiculous to say "about" half an hour. ("About the space of half an hour" is a fair rendering of the Greek text.7) Another option would be to understand the expression as a use of familiar units to specify an actual amount of time.
 But why would there be any need to tell us that for roughly a literal half hour, heaven was silent?
 No, the Book of Revelation does not step aside from its march of profound truth to say things of trivial importance.
-Also, why would heaven measure time as we do on earth?
+Also, why would heaven use the same clock that earthlings use?
 What then does "hour" signify?
 An hour is one twenty-fourth of a day, and Scripture teaches an equivalence between one day and one thousand years.

 But, beloved, be not ignorant of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.